PolymerLabs/arcs-cdn/README.md

 ### Debugging Selenium Failures

+Selenium failures are often easy to cause due to seemingly unrelated changes, and difficult to diagnose.

+There are 2 main avenues to debug them in this system.
+The first is to have the browser run in a graphical manner (as opposed to the default headless configuration).
+The second is to actually debug the running selenium instance.

+#### Graphical (non-headless)

 It may be easiest to see the problem in a browser window to diagnose it.
 Edit `wdio.conf.js` in the branch with failures, comment out the `'--headless'` option and increase the mocha timeout.
 In combination, these two changes will